The $100,000 Pyramid: how to play and win

-*whoops – “land” would earn a ding.
+*whoops – “land” would earn The Double Buzz.
 See how tough this is?

 “Things that are calm”?
 Relax and drag out your clues (a still lake’s waters** would be my first), perhaps rolling your head around as if you’re having a soothing massage.

-*originally, I had a serene lake’s waters which a few people pointed out would probably get The Whistle – you can’t use synonyms of the keyword.
+**originally, I had a serene lake’s waters which a few people pointed out would probably get The Double Buzz – you can’t use synonyms of the keyword.
 Tough!